-RISKS AND CHALLENGES MITIGATIONS Development of the ferry wharf may cause conflict with current users of the existing jetty and maritime infrastructure.
-Consultation and engagement with existing users through clubs and associations.
-Increase in travel time compared to on-road or active transport options.
-Ferries provide another travel alternative but will not replace existing bus services.
-Ferries are likely to have reliable travel times.
-Navigation may be constrained by existing waterside infrastructure.
-Detailed navigation planning required.
-Potential to relocate existing waterside infrastructure where feasible.
-There is the potential that ferries compete with the existing public transport network.
-Network design has considered this and attempts to deprioritise wharf locations that would result in competing with existing bus networks.
-Private owners in surrounding area may Engagement and consultation with local communities.
-Enhance the localised placemaking aspects to build support for wharves. oppose ferry service due to park and sail impacts or parking demand of local streets.
-Ensure active transport to ferry wharves is maximised.
-Work with local Government to ensure appropriate parking controls in nearby streets.
-Journey may have exposure to ocean swell and cross currents.
-This remains a risk.
-Wave modelling could be done to understand this in more detail.
-Special interest groups advocating for alternative sites.
-The assessment process was comprehensive as it evaluated 33 sites.
-Proponents should be encouraged to consider how their preferred locations enhance the public transport network, not how the wharf would enhance the location.
-Ferries more prone to extreme weather conditions resulting in cancellations than other public transport options.
-Possible need for bus replacement standby contract/s.
-Service provision may not make direct fiscal Additional arm of public transport network provides resilience and makes use of a currently underutilised asset. sense.
-High cost of provision - or cost to provide is higher than benefit.
-Consider pricing approaches to assist cost recovery, for example NSW prices public transport ferries at a premium, higher than bus fares.
-Differing views on priority between the Tasmanian and local Governments.
-Proposed wharf locations will need extensive engagement with all partners.
-Potential impacts on commercial tourist/ leisure water services.
-Early engagement with commercial operators with advanced notice of timings for new public ferry services.
-Private operator introduces commercial ferry service in competition with subsidised public ferry services.
-Early engagement with commercial operators with advanced notice of timings for new public ferry services.
+- Consultation and engagement with existing users through clubs and associations. - Ferries provide another travel alternative but will not replace existing bus services.
+Ferries are likely to have reliable travel times. - Detailed navigation planning required. - Potential to relocate existing waterside infrastructure where feasible. - Network design has considered this and attempts to deprioritise wharf locations that would result in competing with existing bus networks. - Engagement and consultation with local communities.
+Enhance the localised placemaking aspects to build support for wharves. - Ensure active transport to ferry wharves is maximised. - Work with local Government to ensure appropriate parking controls in nearby streets. - This remains a risk. - Wave modelling could be done to understand this in more detail. - The assessment process was comprehensive as it evaluated 33 sites. - Proponents should be encouraged to consider how their preferred locations enhance the public transport network, not how the wharf would enhance the location. - Possible need for bus replacement standby contract/s. - Additional arm of public transport network provides resilience and makes use of a currently underutilised asset.